mnubo/smartobjects-python-client/README.md

 ### Use the Event Services
-To send events to the mnubo SmartObject platform, please refer to the data modeling guide to format correctly the event's data structure.
+To send events to the mnubo SmartObjects platform, please refer to the data modeling guide to format correctly the event's data structure.

 #### Send an Event